 - Feature-length Documentaries & Outreach Campaigns

 - Cutting Edge Social Media Tech and its Potential

-As demonstrated by recent events—including the Occupy Movement, the Arab Spring, and Black Lives Matter—social media has played a significant role in organization, communication, and ultimately taking action for underrepresented and oppressed populations.
-Saybrook’s master’s program in Transformative Social Change: Social Impact Media is the first graduate-level program at an independent, nonprofit institution focused on the global impact of social media.
+As demonstrated by recent events—including the Occupy Movement, the Arab Spring, and Black Lives Matter—social media has played a significant role in organizations, communications, and ultimately taking action for underrepresented and oppressed populations.
+Saybrook’s master’s program in Transformative Social Change: Social Impact Media is the first graduate-level social change degree program at an independent, nonprofit institution focused on the global impact of social media on transformative social change.

 Driven by their need for social change, students in the Social Impact Media specialization will participate in the creation and development of rich media campaigns—including documentaries, interviews, and video for social media channels such as YouTube, Facebook, Instagram, and Twitter.